 Using repetitive words can help you build a rhythm in your sentences.
 Some writers play with consonant sound repetition to add emphasis.

 The literary device, Anaphora, is the repetition of words or phrases for emphasis.
-Think here of Martin Luther King’s I had a dream speech.
+Think here of Martin Luther King’s I Had a Dream speech.

 Another use of repetition in literature is called negative-positive restatement.
 You start with a negative idea and then follow with a positive view.